CPBaja/Parts-Management/backend/README.md

 ## Atlas DB Integration

 ### MongoDB Compass
-Replace `<password>` with the cpbaja db password in the string below.
+Replace `<password>` with the CPBaja db password in the string below.
 Use the modified connection string to access the db from Compass.
 `mongodb+srv://cpbaja:<password>@cpbajabomdev.m1dza.mongodb.net/test`